Alexander Ushkalo: Murders

 In October 1998, Ushkalo was living in a rented apartment together with another tenant, a young female university student who attended a local university.
 His landlady, an elderly pensioner, knocked on his door one day and demanded that he pay his rent of approximately 20,000 rubles.
 In response, Ushkalo grabbed a nearby axe and hit the woman ten times on the head, killing her.
-The murder was witnessed by the student, whom was subsequently hacked to death.
+The murder was witnessed by the student, who was subsequently hacked to death.
 After killing both victims, Ushkalo stole 11,000 rubles, some gold jewellery and his landlady's husband's passport, whereupon he fled the city and travelled around the country.

 He made his first stop in Barnaul, Altai Krai and found a place to stay, even calling the regional investigator back in Prokopyevsk and taunting him that he would be unable to catch him.
 But when the payment became due that same winter, he instead struck the hostess 11 times with a hammer.
 Believing that he had killed her, he turned on the gas stove and put a pillow on the heater, intending to let it catch on fire and cause an explosion.
-Ushkalo then stole a fur coat and the woman's TV, and then left.
+Ushkalo then stole a fur coat and the woman's TV and then left.
 His attempt to cover up his crime did not work, however, and after regaining consciousness, the hostess called the police and provided them with a description of her assailant.
 The authorities then made a facial composite and issued a warrant for Ushkalo's arrest.
 By that time, he had already returned to Novosibirsk and moved into the home of an acquaintance from military school.
 On a night when his acquaintance was not home, Ushkalo tied up his 24-year-old daughter with tape, stole some jewellery and house appliances, and promptly left.

 Following these attacks, Ushkalo continued searching for rented apartments, selecting possible targets via classified ads posted in the newspaper.
 On May 30, 1999, he strangled the owner of an apartment he was living in, stealing and selling one of his carpets.
-Later in June, he beat to a 70-year-old pensioner and burgled his apartment, before moving to a hotel near an agricultural academy and strangling one of the maids and stealing her earrings.
+Later in June, he beat a 70-year-old pensioner and burgled his apartment, before moving to a hotel near an agricultural academy and strangling one of the maids and stealing her earrings.
 His final kill occurred in November at another hotel: Ushkalo went to the room of the female security guard and ostensibly asked if he could use the phone, but when the victim wasn't looking, he strangled her.
 Afterwards, he took her pocket money, gold jewellery and a key to the hotel's safe, which contained a small amount of money.